gaurvi-vishnoi/gaurvi-vishnoi/README.md

 **[Full Page Handwriting Recognition on CUDA Enabled Docker](https://example.com)**
 *Journal of Artificial Intelligence and Imaging* • October 2024
-🔹 Built a multiline handwriting recognition pipeline by combining TrOCR (Transformer-based recognition) with PaddleOCR (robust text detection)
-🔹 Optimized inference with GPU acceleration and parallel processing, enabling significant throughput improvements in a containerized CUDA environment
+🔹 Built a multiline handwriting recognition pipeline by combining TrOCR with PaddleOCR 🔹 Optimized inference with GPU acceleration and parallel processing, enabling significant throughput improvements in a containerized CUDA environment
 🔹 Designed efficient pipeline for batch processing handwritten documents